Dooders/AnarchyGraph/README.md

-# NodeWeb
+# NodeSwarm

-A lightweight, decentralized, and node-centric graph library in Python.
+NodeSwarm is a lightweight, decentralized, swarm-based graph system in Python.

+It is purpose built to facilitate TimeBandit, a temporal simulation framework.

-Rules of NodeWeb
+Rules of NodeSwarm

 1. Be optimized
 2. Be lightweight
 3. Be yourself

-No bells and whistles, just nuts and bolts.
+No bells and whistles, only nuts and bolts.

 ---